alex-siege/MetaExchangeWPF/README.md

 ## Overview

-The MetaExchange application is a WPF-based GUI that allows users to interact with multiple cryptocurrency exchanges.
-The application enables users to execute market orders for Bitcoin (BTC) and provides a detailed execution plan based on the best available prices across all exchanges.
-Additionally, the application visualizes the state of order books and available funds on each exchange, which are updated dynamically through the interface.
+This application enables users to execute market orders for Bitcoin (BTC) and provides an execution plan based on the best available prices across all provided exchanges.
+Additionally, the application visualizes the state of order books and available funds on each exchange, which can be updated manually through the interface.

 ## Features